 Vanderhall Motor Works recommends that only parts supplied by Vanderhall Motor Works or equivalent parts be used to repair your motorcycle.
-Maintenance, replacement, or repair of emission control devices and systems may be done by any motorcycle repair establishment or individual.
+Maintenance, designed, built and equipped to conform at the time of sale with all systems may be done by any motorcycle repair establishment or individual.
 Vanderhall Motor Works will only pay for warranty repairs performed at an authorized Vanderhall Motor Works motorcycle repair facility (except in an emergency situation).
 An emergency situation exists when a Vanderhall Motor Works dealership is not reasonably available, a warranted part is not available within 30 days, or when an authorized Vanderhall Motor Works facility is unable to complete a repair within 30 days.
 In an emergency situation, the repair of emission control devices or system may be done by any motorcycle repair establishment or individual, or by the owner, using any replacement part.
 Vanderhall Motor Works will reimburse you for those emergency repairs, including diagnosis, covered by the Emissions Warranties, Parts reimbursement is at the manufacturer's suggested retail price, and labor reimbursement is at a geographically-appropriate hourly labor rate for Vanderhall Motor Works recommended time allowance.
 For reimbursement, present the replaced parts and a copy of the paid receipt to Vanderhall Motor Works.